Use a Job Plan to Manage for Success

 If you asked your boss or colleagues how well you are doing your job, what would they say?
 Would you get the same answer from everyone?
 Would their definitions of success match your own?

 Evaluating performance is one of the most frustrating experiences in the workplace for staff and managers alike.
 It’s not unusual for years to pass without any formal job feedback – and that extends to board members as well as Executive Directors and agency staff.
+If you encountered an injurious accident while on duty, your employer is mandated to hold Workers’ Compensation coverage under new york liability laws.

 The standard job description is woefully inadequate as a measure of job performance.
 Why?
 Because the traditional job description merely lists tasks.
 It doesn’t set overall goals or describe exactly what different levels of performance look like.